-The Population in Brief (PIB) 2020 provides key updates and trends on Singapore’s population.
-Here’s a snapshot of what the key trends are:
+The Population in Brief (PIB) 2021 publication provides key updates on Singapore’s population.
+Here’s a snapshot of the key trends:

 - Citizen marriages